-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expenses, information about the Fiduciary Net Position of the Texas County and District Retirement System (TCDRS) and additions to/deductions from TCDRS's Fiduciary Net Position have been determined on the same basis as they are reported by TCDRS.
-For this purpose, plan contributions are legally due.
+For purposes of measuring the net pension asset, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expenses, information about the Fiduciary Net Position of the Texas County and District Retirement System (TCDRS) and additions to/deductions from TCDRS's Fiduciary Net Position have been determined on the same basis as they are reported by TCDRS.
+For this purpose, plan contributions are recognized in the period that compensation is reported for the employee, which is when contributions are legally due.
 Benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.